Blady-Com/gnoga/deps/zanyblue/examples/text/gps/README.txt

 = OVERVIEW =

-The patches here convert GPS 4.4.1, 5.0.1, 5.1.1 and 5.2.1 releases to an
-externalized strings version using the ZanyBlue Text library.
+The patches here convert GPS 4.4.1, 5.0.1 and 5.1.1 releases to an externalized strings version using the ZanyBlue Text library.
 The conversion was driven by the existing internationalization mechanism in GPS where strings to be localized were identified by the "-" operator via the GPS.Intl package.

 Each top level component within GPS was independently externalized to ZanyBlue .properties files within a "mesg" directory of the component, e.g., the